-Jowar (Sorghum) roti is a staple diet of interior Maharashtra and parts of Karnataka.
-In fact the combination of jowar roti, ‘jhunka’ (sort of curry made with besan flour) and raw onion forms the meals of many workers in Mumbai.
+Jowar (Sorghum) roti or Jowar Bhakri, known as Jolada Rotti in Kannada, is a staple diet of interior Maharashtra and parts of Karnataka.
+In fact, the combination of jowar roti, ‘jhunka’ (sort of curry made with besan flour) and raw onion forms the meals of many workers in Mumbai.
 This became very much popular in Maharashtra through the ‘jhunka bhakar’ stalls which were providing such meals at low cost.
-Jowar roti or ‘Bhakar’,is a form of unleavened gluten free bread which is highly nutritious.
+Jowar roti or ‘Bhakar’, is a form of unleavened gluten free bread which is highly nutritious.
 The jowar can be eaten in several forms.

 Cooking Time-15 minutes